Chiragb7/IHO/README.md

 ## Possible Enhancements

-* Integration of the developed AR applications, iOS and Android, with the existing application available in AppStore and Google Play Store respectively.
+* Integration of the developed AR applications in iOS and Android, with the existing application available in AppStore and Google Play Store respectively.
 * The application can be extended to include an AR game with Lucy.